bremaya/Kodi-Standalone/README.md

 Kodi puts your smart TV to shame.
 Kodi plays almost every kind of media you can find and looks great while doing it!

-Run Kodi (https://kodi.tv/) in Portable Mode (https://kodi.wiki/view/Portable_mode) and correct enviroment select (x86 or x64) and can be integrated with PortableApps Platform (https://portableapps.com)
+Run Kodi (https://kodi.tv/) in Portable Mode (https://kodi.wiki/view/Portable_mode) and correct enviroment select (x86 or x64) and can be integrated with PortableApps Platform (https://portableapps.com) any problems mail to > bremaya@gmail.com

 By bremaya